kfocus/kfocus-source/CONTRIBUTING.md

 ## Structure
 Most shell apps should have the following structure to facilitate test development and provide consistency.
-Notice `set -u;` is used here.
-DO NOT use `set -e`; test or trap errors instead.
+We use `set -u;` to throw errors on undefined variables.
+We DO NOT use `set -e` to exit on errors however.
+Test or trap errors instead.
+See `kfocus-example-app` as a more complete example.

 ```bash
 # <HEADER>